broadinstitute/cromwell/docs/developers/Centaur.md

 ## Prerequisites

 Centaur expects to find a Cromwell server properly configured and running in server mode, listening on port 8000.
 This can be configured by modifying the `cromwellUrl` parameter in `application.conf`.

+You can get a build of your current cromwell code with [these instructions](Building.md).
+The server can be run with `java -jar <Cromwell JAR> server`.
+You can now run the tests from another terminal.

 ## Running